r-Techsupport/rTS_Wiki/docs/learning/Computing-101.md

 For example, a program that you might want to install would be *Discord* which you can find [here](https://discord.com/).
 You would click the download button and run the .exe file you just downloaded to install.
 You would do this with any program that you wanted to install.

 {: .warning .warning-icon }
 >Avoid downloading software from file sharing sites like Softpedia.
-Their releases are rarely official and often harbor **malicious software** instead of a clean legitamate product.
+Their releases are rarely official and often harbor **malicious software** instead of a clean legitimate product.

 ### Sites to avoid:
 - Softpedia